 The AGS sets out how the corporate governance arrangements have been working and the effectiveness of the systems of internal control during the year.
-It also sets out any key changes during the financial year up to the date of approval of the Annual Financial Report.
-This AGS will be formally considered at the meeting of the Council's Audit and Risk Committee on 27 June 2024.
+This AGS will be formally considered at the meeting of the Council's Audit and Risk Committee on 19 June 2025.